z-gong/mstk/README.md

 # ms-tools
-A set of tools or wrappers for preparing and running molecular simulations
+A set of tools or wrappers for preparing, running and analyzing molecular simulations